 |Responsible ADB Division||Urban Development and Water Division, SARD|

-Ministry of Water Supply and Sanitation
+Ministry of Water Supply (formerly Ministry of Water Supply and Sanitation)

 |Concept Clearance||12 Apr 2018|